jhpyle/docassemble/_docs/docker.md

 the same place it was before, with the same uploaded files, the same SQL database.

-During `docker stop -t 600`, files are saved in the [data storage] area.
-During `docker run` (and `docker start` as well), files are restored from the [data storage] area.
+During the `docker stop` process, application data are saved into files and directories in the [data storage] area.
+During `docker run` (and `docker start` as well), application data are restored from the [data storage] area before the server attempts to start.
+Included in the application data is a the list of Python packages installed on your system; when the server starts, `pip` will be used to install the same list of packages.

+This backup-on-shutdown/restore-on-startup feature is very powerful because it means you can shut down, delete your Docker container, pull a new Docker image, and then re-run `docker run`, and all of your application data and Python packages will be restored.
+Between the old Docker image and the new Docker image, the versions of the operating system, PostgreSQL, and Python might have changed, but the restore process will adjust for this.

 However, if your server has an unsafe shutdown, the files in the [data storage] area might be corrupted.
-They might also be missing or very old (perhaps dating from the last time there was a safe shutdown).
-If this happens, not all is lost, because you can restore from a backup.
+They might also be missing or very old (dating from the last time there was a safe shutdown).
+If this happens, not all is lost, because you can restore from one of the daily backup snapshots.

 If you are using [S3](#persistent s3) or [Azure blob storage](#persistent azure), the files and directories that are saved